 Injuries to Minors & Children

-So what happens if your child is injured at the hands of another?
+So what happens if your child is injured at the hands of another in New Orleans, should you consult the best child injury lawyer?
 The first step is to contact a lawyer.
 Generally, an emancipated minor cannot file a lawsuit on their own behalf.
 This is because the courts believe that children have a lack of capacity or understanding of the law so therefore they cannot sue on their own.
 Instead, the state of Louisiana allows the father of the child to be the party that brings forth the lawsuit, this is if the parents are not divorced or separated.
+The preeminent Louisiana child injury attorneys know the laws in Louisiana and how to use them.
 A legal representative may be appointed by a court, if the child has no parent or guardian.

 Injuries to children are all too common nowadays.
 The Center for Disease Control, issued a report in 2008, stating that about twenty children pass away every day from some sort of sustained injury and over nine million children are recieve emergency medical care a year for injuries that are considered to be nonfatal.
 Such injuries included but are not limited to: slips and falls, burns, traffic accidents, poisoning, drownings, animal bites and even suffocation.
 Most of these injuries are unintentional however just like most illnesses, they are highly preventable.
 This is why the law allows us to bring lawsuits forward and recover money when we are injured.